Only the Importer of Record is eligible for the Deduction of Import JCT - Japan Consumption Tax

 If Company-A paid the import JCT but was not the importer, they must pay all the collected sales JCT without deducting the import JCT.

 Therefore, using an ACP to act as the Importer of Record (IOR) is crucial for managing JCT deductions and refunds.
-If another company acts as the IOR, you cannot deduct the import JCT, resulting in significant costs.

-We strongly recommend using our ACP services to ensure you can act as IOR, optimizing your JCT handling.
 Our team has extensive experience helping clients become importers and successfully manage their JCT responsibilities.
 You can rely on our expertise to navigate these complexities.